julio-cfa/julio-cfa.github.io/index.md

 # Home

-Welcome!
+Welcome to this blog!
 You can browse through the following categories:

 - [About Us](./blog/about-us.html)<br>
 - [Certifications](./blog/certifications.html)<br>